Compactly Generated Shape Index Theory and its Application to a Retarded Nonautonomous Parabolic Equation: Compactly Generated Shape Index

-\br \benu\item[(1)] A Conley index pair $(N,E)$ of a compact isolated invariant set $K$ is a Wa\.zewski pair such that $N\sm E$ is an isolating neighbourhood of $K$ (see \cite{Con1,Ryb}).
+\br (1) A Conley index pair $(N,E)$ of a compact isolated invariant set $K$ is a Wa\.zewski pair such that $N\sm E$ is an isolating neighborhood of $K$ (see \cite{Con1,Ryb}).
 The set $\ol{N\sm E}$ surely contains a local unstable manifold of $K$ and $K\cap E=\es$.
-Therefore, a Conley index pair is naturally a shape index pair in Definition \ref{d:3.7}. \item[(2)]The shape index pairs $(N,E)$ given in \cite{Wang} are also specific examples of the shape index pairs defined above, since besides the conditions (1) (2) (3) in Definition \ref{d:3.7}, it is also implicated therein that the quotient space $N/E$ is metrisable in quotient topology.\eenu \er
+Therefore, a Conley index pair is naturally a shape index pair in Definition \ref{d:3.7}.

+(2) The shape index pairs $(N,E)$ given in \cite{Wang} are also specific examples of the shape index pairs defined above, since besides the conditions (1) (2) (3) in Definition \ref{d:3.7}, it is also implicated therein that the quotient space $N/E$ is metrizable in quotient topology. \er

-We are now in position to define the H-shape index of $K$ via shape index pairs introduced here.
+We are now prepared to define the H-shape index via shape index pairs.

 \bd Let $(N,\,E)$ be a shape index pair of $K$.
-The {\bf H-shape index} $s(\Phi,\,K)$ of $K$ is defined as
+The {\bf H-shape index} $s(\Phi,K)$ of $K$ is defined as

 \ed When the semiflow $\Phi$ is clear, we will simply write $s(\Phi,K)$ as $s(K)$. \bx (1) If the compact isolated invariant set $K=\es$, we can take $(\es,\es)$ to be the shape index pair of $\es$, and thus we have $s(\es)=\ol0$, where $\ol0$ is the H-shape of a pointed singleton.
 Applying this fact, we can determine that $K\ne\es$, if $s(K)\ne\ol0$.
 This property is analogous to Conley index. \vs